adavarski/tilt-microservices-demo/README.md

 - [tilt](https://tilt.dev): smart rebuilds and live updates making your live easier.
 Tilt define your dev environment as code.
 Very usable for microservice apps on Kubernetes, and better than Skaffold ).

 ## Installing the cluster
-Create a local kind cluster with docker registry & nginx ingress setuped using:
+Create a local kind cluster with nginx ingress using:

 ```
 make up